Lixiao-bai/Pear_branch_seg_and_analysis/README.md

 The main contributions supported by this codebase include:

-- **3D point cloud alignment and branch structure extraction** of pear trees during the dormant season.
+- 3D point cloud alignment and branch structure extraction of pear trees during the dormant season.
-- **Quantitative measurement of structural parameters**, including:
+- Quantitative measurement of structural parameters, including branch number, shoot length, and inclination angle.
-  - branch (shoot) number,
-  - shoot length,
-  - shoot inclination angle,
-  - length distribution and density.
-- **Statistical analysis of pruning patterns**, demonstrating that:
+- Statistical analysis of pruning patterns, demonstrating that:
-  - **78.62% of annual shoots** were removed by pruning,
+  - 78.62% of annual shoots were removed,
-  - **94.90% of total annual shoot length** was removed,
+  - 94.90% of total annual shoot length was removed,
-  - pruning is dominated by **thinning cuts rather than heading cuts**,
+  - pruning is dominated by thinning cuts rather than heading cuts.
-  - tree architecture has a stronger influence on pruning strategy than cultivar.

-The pipeline supports **objective pruning evaluation** and provides a quantitative basis for future **automated pruning and intelligent orchard management systems**.

-> **Important note**
-> The data included in this repository is a **small demonstration subset** for reproducibility and code inspection.
-> It does **not** represent the full experimental dataset reported in the paper.

 ---